kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 You can choose which beacons are visible on the Navigation and Photo Maps tools by clicking the eye icon on the right side of the beacon row.
 This will toggle the visibility of the beacon.

 ## Share a Beacon
 You can share a beacon by clicking the menu button on the beacon row you want to share, then selecting 'Share...'.
-Alternatively, open the beacon and click the menu button in the top right, then choose 'Share...'.
+Alternatively, open the beacon and click the menu button in the top-right, then choose 'Share...'.
 You can choose from the following options:

 - **Copy**: Copies the beacon details to your clipboard.
 - **QR Code**: Shares a QR code for the beacon.